CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (4) Provide documentation to satisfy conditions set out in G.S.
 93B-15.1(b)(1) and (2);

 (5) For evaluator, provide documentation from the N.C.
-Board for Licensing of Soil Scientists that requirements set out in G.S.
-89F have been satisfied; and
+Board for Licensing of Soil Scientists that demonstrates that requirements set out in G.S.
+89F-10 have been satisfied; and

-(6) Provide documentation that the applicant has not committed any act in any jurisdiction that would constitute grounds for refusal, suspension, or revocation of a license in North Carolina at the time the act was committed.
+(6) Provide documentation that the applicant has not committed any act in any jurisdiction that would constitute grounds for refusal, suspension, or revocation of an occupational license in North Carolina at the time the act was committed.

 History Note: Authority: G.S.
 90A-74; 90A-75; 93B-15.1; 130A-336.2;